 Virtualization /Cloud Computing/Distributed Computing So *EDIT*…I’ve moved this up from a “thing to watch for” to an actual specialty, since it’s really blown up a bit in the last four years.
-Virtualization, Cloud and Distributed all essentially mean the same thing- Cloud just ha s a non-specific connotation that doesn’t necessarily apply to all virtualization though- the “Cloud” in Cloud Computing simply means internet accessible.
-That being siad, servers can be very powerful things.
+Virtualization, Cloud and Distributed all essentially mean the same thing- Cloud just has a non-specific connotation that doesn’t necessarily apply to all virtualization though.
+(FYI: The “Cloud” in Cloud Computing simply means internet accessible.
+That’s really it. ) That being said, servers can be very powerful things.
 Often users don’t need such a monstrous device.
 It can be 10-50 times more powerful than you need.
 And cost way more than you want to pay.
-Smaller servers still take up space and power, so if you company has 10 groups that each need a server, 10 small servers may be way more expensive than that one monster server, and uses more power and costly rack space than a monster.
+Smaller servers still take up space and power, so if you company has 10 groups that each need a server, 10 small servers may be way more expensive than that one monster server, and would use more power and be more costly in rack space than a monster.
 Virtualization lets you take a server, and make it pretend it’s really 10 smaller servers.
 You can use the pretend servers just like it’s stand-alone brethren.
 You can also quickly make exact duplicates of the virtual machines, if you suddenly need more capacity- or to spread the load across 10 servers, just in case one breaks.
 There’s lots of great reasons to virtualize.
 Cloud Computing is just a way of selling/monetizing virtual servers servers online.
 It’s essentially virtualization, but companies can do this without buying the big monster servers in the first place.
-Basically, they just “rent” virtual servers from companies like RackSource, Amazon, or Cisco.
-Some companies build their own “private cloud”, so they can “rent” space to internal customers, lightening the cost load to operate.
+Basically, they just “rent” virtual servers from companies like RackSource, Amazon (AWS), or Cisco (Okay…maybe not so much from Cisco anymore…I speak from experience there…) Some companies build their own “private cloud”, so they can “rent” space to internal customers, lightening the cost load to operate.
 (Keywords to watch for here, Openstack, AWS, Cisco Cloud Services, VMWare, VCenter, VSphere, KVM, Xen (Pronounced Zen), Hypervisor, Qemu, Virtual Box, Citrix, etc.)

 Networking – These guys run, maintain, plan and build connections, not servers.
 They make sure servers can talk to other servers, the web works, email servers can talk to the right servers, communication security.
 Basically, if one computer or server or office wants to move data from one place to another, these guys handle it.
 (Keywords: Cisco, Lucent, Alcatel, Nortel, TCP/IP, IPV4, IPV6, Routing, Switching, Packets, Gateways, Wireless, Cat 5, Wiring, Cabling, Load balancing, F5, Big IP)